 Eucharist for Sunday Services

-Click here to see ALL of this Sunday’s special service of THE EUCHARIST with Baptism, Confirmation and Reception into the Church of England: HYMNS AND BIBLE READINGS for today (or scroll down this page)
+Click here to see ALL of this Sunday’s service of THE EUCHARIST: HYMNS AND BIBLE READINGS for today (or scroll down this page):

 Church of the Holy Ghost: